 Concrete is one of the most popular construction materials today, and its widespread role extends beyond residential properties.
 Today, concrete is used to construct bridges, schools, sidewalks, fireplaces, among other marvelous structures.

-Besides, homeowners still use it for many DIY projects, including edging landscapes, building countertops, and walkways.
+Besides, homeowners still use it for many DIY projects, including edging landscapes, building countertops, and walkways, and even by professionals like this company offering Concrete Garage Floors Milwaukee for homeowners.
 Cement, on the other hand, is commonly used for smaller projects such as completing specific masonry tasks and repairing cracked structures.
 This is one of the obvious differences between concrete and cement.

 - Concrete comes in multiple options.